HenrikJoreteg/human-javascript/ch07 - views.md

 #### .renderCollection();

-Collectomatic is a lightweight way to render and maintain a collection of models within a container.
+`.renderCollection()` is a lightweight way to render and maintain a collection of models within a container.

 It will listen for `add`, `remove`, `sort` events on the collection and shuffle and re-draw views for each model as necessary.